Liquidsoap

 Latest ship moves from both products, interleaved chronologically. ⚡ = editorial spark.

 They serve adjacent needs but don't currently overlap on shipped themes.
-Sanity is currently shipping more aggressively (velocity 5.0 vs 3.8), with 0 editorial sparks in the last 30 days against 1.
+Flux and Sanity are shipping at a similar cadence (velocity 7.5 vs 7.5, both within Sparkpulse's "active" band).
 See the at-a-glance table above for a side-by-side breakdown of velocity, recent sparks, and editorial themes.

 Sparkpulse doesn't pick a winner — we score release velocity, not feature parity.
-Sanity is currently shipping more aggressively (velocity 5.0 vs 3.8), with 0 editorial sparks in the last 30 days against 1.
+Flux and Sanity are shipping at a similar cadence (velocity 7.5 vs 7.5, both within Sparkpulse's "active" band).
 For your specific use case, the alternatives sections above list other DevOps products to evaluate alongside.

 Top Flux alternatives in DevOps are ranked by recent ship velocity.
 Browse the "Flux alternatives" section above for the current picks, or visit /alternatives/flux for the full list with editorial commentary on each.